This country-specific Q&A provides an overview to tax laws and regulations that may occur in United States.

 Individuals are also subject to employment taxes, at the rates below.

-- Federal Unemployment Tax – only paid by the employer at a rate of 6% up to $7,000 paid to each employee.
+Federal Unemployment Tax – paid by the employer only at a rate of 6% applied to the first $7,000 paid to each employee.

 Most states impose a state income tax in addition to the federal tax above.

 c.
 VAT (or other indirect tax)

 There is no VAT tax in the United States.
 A sales tax applies in most states.

 Interest, royalties, and ordinary dividends are taxed as ordinary income.
 Qualified dividends are taxed at the same rate as capital gains.
 See 13f.

 In addition, the net investment tax described in 13a may apply.

 e.
 Taxation of income from land